Joel-HsienChi/PointRobotUi/readme.md

         7. All the format relating information can be founded in Readme.md

-        8. Logger.py is a helper class that can easily generate a logger object for logging purpose.
+        8. Logger.py is a helper class that can easily generate a logger object for logging purpose, and manual regarding it is locate at end of this document.

 Please follow the following format while editing user info: